junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Placed on the Union Calendar, Calendar No. 379.
 - 2010-09-28 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-639.
 - 2010-09-28 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-639.
+- 2010-09-30 — Considered as unfinished business. (consideration: CR H7380)
+- 2010-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/28/2010 H7189-7190)
+- 2010-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/28/2010 H7189-7190)
+- 2010-09-30 — The title of the measure was amended.
+Agreed to without objection.